katydecorah/font-library/README.md

 * Keep the list alphabetical by family name
 * The family name must match Google's exactly
 * Tags should be lowercase
+* Each found should have no more than 5 tags

 [View families.json](https://github.com/katydecorah/font-library/blob/gh-pages/families.json)

 ### Help wanted

-You're welcome to start editing the `families.json` file to add or edit tags.
-Is there a specifc type of font that you're always looking for -- then please be the curator by tagging the fonts!
+You're welcome to edit `families.json` to add, edit, or improve tags.
+I recommend starting by tagging fonts that you often want to find for yourself -- curate your own tag!
+It's likely that someone else will dig your collection.

 Want to help, but don't know where to start?
 Open your browser's Console: